 This policy applies to all Dunwoody community members, including students, employees, faculty, administrators, staff, applicants for admission, and third parties such as trustees, volunteers, vendors, independent contractors, visitors, and any individuals and entities that do business with Dunwoody regularly or temporarily employed, studying, living, visiting, conducting business or having any official capacity with Dunwoody or on Dunwoody property.
 All Dunwoody community members are required to follow Dunwoody policies and local, state, and federal law.
 This policy applies regardless of the sexual orientation or gender identity of any of the parties.

 This policy applies to any conduct that may adversely impact an employee's work and/or a student's or other person's participation in the College's educational and extra-curricular programs or other programs and activities.
-This policy applies to sexual misconduct committed by or against a Dunwoody community member, including conduct occurring on campus or Dunwoody property, conduct that occurs at Dunwoody-sanctioned events or programs that take place off campus, such as study abroad and internships, and off campus conduct that may cause or threaten to cause an unacceptable disruption at the College or which may interfere with an individual's right to a non-discriminatory educational or work environment.
-Violation of this policy will lead to discipline, up to and including termination of employment for employees, expulsion or suspension from Dunwoody for students, or prohibition from doing business with Dunwoody and exclusion from Dunwoody's campus for volunteers and third parties.
+This policy applies to sexual misconduct committed by or against a Dunwoody community member, including conduct occurring on campus or Dunwoody property, conduct that occurs at Dunwoodysanctioned events or programs that take place off campus, such as study abroad and internships, and off campus conduct that may (1) have continuing adverse effects on campus, Dunwoody property, or in a Dunwoody program or activity, (2) substantially and unreasonably interfere with a community member's employment, education or environment on campus, Dunwoody property, or in a Dunwoody program or activity, or (3) create a hostile environment for community members on campus, Dunwoody property, or in a Dunwoody program or activity.
+Violation of this policy will lead to discipline, up to and including termination of employment for employees, expulsion or suspension from Dunwoody for students, or prohibition from doing business with

+Dunwoody and exclusion from Dunwoody's campus for volunteers and third parties.